tklynsma/dns/documentation.md

 5. When the list of hints is exhausted and no answer is found: output the hostname and empty lists for the aliases and IP addresses.

 ## Cache
 For efficient lookup the cache is implemented as a dictionary; with domain names as keys.
+The cachefile is read from and stored on disk using _json_ format.

 ## Name server
 ...